erszcz/msc-thesis/dfly-multiboot.md

 hence the need of supporting different architectures.

-Another reason is that by using the linker script it's possible to define symbols in the program namespace, whose values couldn't be determined in the code otherwise.
+Another reason is that by using the linker script it's possible to define symbols in the program namespace, whose values couldn't be otherwise determined in the code.
 Examples of such symbols are `edata` or `end` meaning, respectively, the end of the `.data` section and of the kernel binary.
 In a userspace program there's no (or little) use for such symbols,